 Team president Dick Cass said the Ravens would hold at least three practices for fans away from the team's secluded headquarters off Deer Park Road, playfully known as "The Castle." held at M&T Bank Stadium last offseason.

 "We've discussed a variety of possible community interactions.
 We are committed to having, at the minimum, three practices away from Owings Mills that would be open to the public with at least one of those at M&T Bank Stadium," Cass said.
 "We will have smaller groups of fans at practices here [at Owings Mills] and will have other community activities that include access to players and coaches.

 "We want to do something in Westminster, and we are discussing some ideas.
 These will all have to fit into the first priority: getting the team ready for the regular season."

 A team statement cited the NFL's new collective bargaining agreement -- which allows only one practice per day, whereas before two were often held -- and technology and space limitations at the Best Western Hotel in Westminster as deciding factors in their decision to remain in Owings Mills going forward.

-Some thought that if the Ravens did not return to McDaniel, they might consider moving practices to Stevenson University's Owings Mills campus, where a new football facility and stadium were completed in the fall.
+Some thought that if the Ravens did not return to McDaniel, they might consider moving practices to 's Owings Mills campus, where were completed in the fall.